-Domestic abuse or violence is any incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, by a partner or ex-partner.
+Domestic violence or abuse is any incident or pattern of incidents of controlling, coercive, threatening, degrading and violent behaviour, including sexual violence, by a partner or ex-partner.

-Unfortunately, domestic abuse and/or violence toward partners is now a very common occurrence.
+Unfortunately, domestic violence and/or abuse toward partners is now a very common occurrence.

-In the vast majority of cases it is experienced by women and is perpetrated by men, although it is not unheard of for domestic abuse and/or violence to be perpetrated by women and inflicted upon men.
+In the vast majority of cases it is experienced by women and is perpetrated by men, although it is not unheard of for domestic violence and/or abuse to be perpetrated by women and inflicted upon men.
 Whatever help is on offer to women is, of course, equally available to male victims.

 - Coercive control (a pattern of intimidation, degradation, isolation and control with the use or threat of physical or sexual violence)